 Learn How to Make Homemade Cashew Butter with just 1 ingredient, cashews!
-It’s easy, creamy, delicious and oil-free and takes just a few minutes to make!
+It’s easy, creamy, smooth, not stiff, but delicious and oil-free and takes just a few minutes to make!
 Use it in baking cookies or in savory sauces or soups.
 It gives the best flavor and creamy texture.

 *This post contains affiliate links, see my disclosure policy here.

 Homemade cashew butter is a favorite to use in my recipes because it mimics dairy beautifully.
 Instead of butter or oil in soup recipes, like this Lazy Day Vegan Tomato Bisque, I use cashew butter.
 It is better than any dairy version, I assure you.
 Instead of butter or cheese in this 20 Minute Vegan Alfredo, I use the cashew butter.
 Just check out how much readers love that recipe.
 It is so popular, that it is also in my Cookbook!
 I love using it in place of oils since it is a whole food fat.
 It is healthier and less fat per tablespoon, when compared to oil.
 Additionally, it contains all the nutrients, as opposed to oil, which is 100% liquid fat.

 If you are interested in learning about oil-free, I wrote a detailed post on How to Cook and Bake Without Oil.

 HOW TO MAKE CASHEW BUTTER Step by Step Photos

 First, you will need 2 cups raw, unsalted cashews and a food processor.
 Nut butters do not work as well to get super creamy and smooth in a blender, not even a Vitamix.
 This is especially true with cashew butter, as the oil content is very low.
 Cashew are much drier than other nuts.